Provid Film’s Perspective of Donald Miller’s StoryBrand Workshop, Book, Podcast, and more.

 Every audience member must have a clear idea of what possible failure for the hero looks like if they don’t act on the plan.
 If the audience doesn’t know the failures that can happen they might feel disconnected and lose interest.
 Make sure that when telling a story it has to be as clear and simple as possible for your audience to understand.
 Brands that understand all of this know that even what happens in the stories happen in real life and when businesses connect them it will connect them, it will connect customers better.

 Customers are the hero – you need to tell THEIR story!
 You need to give them the plan (or vision) that has the outcome they want enough to follow you.
 Without a plan, without a vision of an outcome the character desires, the story stalls out.
-There needs to be a plan, a basic plot or journey the
+There needs to be a plan, a basic plot or journey the character’s are on for the story to keep moving (holding the audience’s attention).

 How do we understand Donald Miller’s BrandScript and how does it work?